Rustix69/ATS-BE/README.md

 ## Troubleshooting

-### Script-related Issues

-If you encounter issues with the automation scripts:

-1. Ensure scripts are executable: `chmod +x setup.sh start.sh`
-2. If `start.sh` fails to start Ollama, try running it manually in a separate window: `ollama serve`
-3. Check script logs for specific error messages
-4. For Windows users, make sure to run `start.bat` from Command Prompt or PowerShell with administrator privileges if needed

-### Embedding Model Issues
+### Ollama-Related Issues

 If you encounter errors related to the embedding model:

 1. Ensure Ollama is running in a separate terminal window (`ollama serve`)
 2. Check if the model was downloaded correctly (`ollama list`)
 3. If needed, re-pull the model: `ollama pull nomic-embed-text`

+### Node.js Issues

+If you encounter issues with Node.js:

+1. Verify your Node.js version with `node -v` (should be v14 or later)
+2. Try reinstalling the dependencies with `npm install`
+3. Check for errors in the console output

 ### Performance Considerations